A PERMANENT HOME

 We have entered into a contract with a purchasing price of $475,000.
 We have been given an offer through a non-profit, Wesleyan Investment Foundation (WIF), to borrow $300,000.
 This means that with an estimated $10,000 in closing, we need to bring $185,000 in cash to closing.

 We are required by WIF to maintain 3 months’ worth of expenses of cash on hand, meaning that with what we have in the bank, Mosaic can contribute $58,000.
 Closing is currently set for September 8.
 This means that by that day, Mosaic needs to raise $127,000.
 Beyond purchasing the space, we hope to renovate the sanctuary as well as make necessary updates.
 Early numbers are coming back more affordable than we had initially planned, and by early August, we hope to have a more detailed budget to share.
-We are still planning for the renovations and updates to cost somewhere around $125,000 - $150,000.
-Bring our total fundraising goal to $275,000.
+We are still planning for the renovations and updates to cost somewhere around $125,000 - $150,000, bringing our total fundraising goal to $275,000.

 OPPORTUNITIES TO COME